Uncategorized

 Once a container image containing Oracle Programs has been pulled to a host or Kubernetes node, whether a virtual or physical machine, the host or node must be licensed for its number of processors.

-The number of processors on the host or node for physical machines equals the number of processors it must be licensed.
+The number of processors on the host or node for physical machines equals the number of processors that must be licensed.
 The number of processors on the host or node must adhere to the Oracle Partitioning Policy Document guidelines for virtual machines.

 A Step-by-Step Guide for Configuring Hosts to Run Oracle Programs in Containers